alicolville/Weight-Tracker/readme.txt

 		'user-id' => get_current_user_id(),
 		'width' => 200,
 		'height' => 200
+		hide-date

-* [wlt] shortcode has a new argument "hide-photos".
+* Improvement: [wlt] shortcode has a new argument "hide-photos".
 If set to true, the photo section of the form will be hidden.
 Read more: https://weight.yeken.uk/shortcodes/ //TODO: Update docs
+* Improvement: Added field "photo" to [wlt-if] shortcode.
+Allows you to check if the user has uploaded a photo. //TODO:
 * Improvement: New hook "wlt-hook-data-entry-deleted" created.
 Fired when an entry is deleted. //TODO:
 * Improvement: Removed DataTables.js and replaced with Footable.js for advanced data tables.
 This keeps the front end consistent with admin area.
 * Improvement: [wlt-table] argument //TODO